kasra-hosseini/obspyDMT/README.rst

    -  `Processing and instrument correction`_: process the data automatically after the data retrieval and/or on an existing data-set.
    -  `Synthetic seismograms`_
    -  `Explore station meta-data (StationXML files, filterstages)`_:
-   -  `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
+   -  `Speeding up data retrieval by parallelization`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
    -  `KML`_

 *  `Supported event catalogs and data centers`_: available event catalogs and data centers.